RosenbergYehuda/FlightGear-GCS-Interpreter/README.md

 The code is distributed under the MIT License.
 See `LICENSE.txt` for more information.

 The Logo is distributed under the GNU General Public License.
-See for more information.
+See [version 2 of the GNU General Public License](https://www.gnu.org/licenses/old-licenses/gpl-2.0.html) for more information.

 <p align="right">(<a href="#top">back to top</a>)</p>